 Ta'Awa stepped forward, silhouetted under the dim late-night lights.
 "Then I'll just take your body by force, the way I did Marcus."

 "But then what will you do about him?" said Sharon.
 "He'll know what happened and he won't give you any peace.
-You'll have to kill him to shut him up, and so much for a clean slate in a new world if you start out as a murderer."
+You'll have to kill him to shut him up, and have the danger of getting caught hanging over your new life forever.”